Persevering Prayer, Faith and Charity in Missionary Work, 32nd Saturday (II), November 16, 2024

 • The readings today, in a particular way, focus on three different ways Jesus hopes to find us faithful.
 Each of these relate to our work in mission promotion and support.

 • Prayer is at the heart of all our missionary work.
 It’s the reason why St. Therese is co-patron of the missions, as she never ceased to pray for her two adopted missionary priest brothers laboring in Africa as well as for all missionaries to bring the love of Christ to the ends of the earth.
 We see it in Jesus’ own example.
 The future Pope Benedict commented in a homily for catechists during the Great Jubilee of the year 2000 about how Jesus preached by day and prayed by night (see Lk 6:12-13).
 He said, “Jesus had to acquire the disciples from God [the Father].
 The same is always true.
 We ourselves cannot gather men.
 We must acquire them by God for God.
 All methods are empty without the foundation of prayer.
 The word of the announcement must always be drenched in an intense life of prayer.”
 Jesus had us pray to the Harvest Master not just for laborers but for the harvest itself.
-It can be tempting for us, who work full-time to stimulate and support the missionary work of the Church, to spend our time on speeches, development works and visits, magazines and newsletters, thank you letters, missionary trips, missionary co-ops, and so many other important aspects of our work.
-But the most important thing of all is to immerse ourselves in prayer, like Jesus did, like Therese did, like Francis Xavier and so many other missionaries have done.
+It can be tempting for us, who work full-time to stimulate and support the missionary work of the Church, to spend our time on speeches, development work and visits, magazines and newsletters, thank you letters, missionary trips, missionary co-ops, and so many other important aspects of our duties.
+But the most important thing of all is to immerse ourselves in prayer, like Jesus did, like Abraham and Moses did, like Therese did, like Our Lady did, like Saints Gertrude the Great and Margaret of Scotland whom the Church remembers today did, like Francis Xavier and so many other missionaries have done.
 We need to persevere in prayer without losing heart, just like the importune woman.
+That’s why we are building a chapel in our national offices in Florida like we have one in New York.

 • The work of the missions requires this type of perseverance.
-How can we not recall the work of the North American Martyrs bringing the Gospel to North America.
+How can we not recall the work of the North American Martyrs bringing the Gospel to North America?
 St. Jean de Brébeuf worked for three straight years, between 1626-29, in the midst of the harshest conditions of Canadian winters, without making even one convert.
 When England took over Canada in 1629, all the French missionaries needed to leave, but when France regained Canada in 1632, St. Jean was on one of the first boats back, to continue the work.
-St. Isaac Jogues had his thumbs and fingers bitten off, he was forced to run the gauntlet and suffer all types of other tortures, he had to witness his friend St. Rene Goupil murdered, and spend two whole years in captivity before escaping with the help of the Dutch, arriving in France as a hero of faith.
-It would have been easy for him to remain in France as a spiritual director forming new Jesuit missionaries, but he was the only priest in the world fluent in Mohawk, and so, as soon as the opportunity presented itself, he was back not just among the missions, but specifically among the Mohawks in Ossernenon, where he would eventually give his life for God.
-They are examples of the perseverance of faith in life that persevering prayer makes possible.
+St. Isaac Jogues had his thumbs and index fingers bitten off, he was forced to run the gauntlet and suffer all types of other tortures, he had to witness his friend St. Rene Goupil martyred, and he was forced to spend two whole years in captivity before escaping with the help of the Dutch, arriving in France as a hero of faith.
+It would have been easy for him to remain in his home country as a spiritual director forming new Jesuit missionaries, but he was the only priest in the world fluent in Mohawk, and so, as soon as the opportunity presented itself, he was back not just among the missions, but specifically among the Mohawks in Ossernenon, where he would eventually give his life for God.
+The North American Martyrs, like missionaries in general, are examples of the perseverance of faith in life that persevering prayer makes possible.

-• The greatest example of persevering prayer, and the greatest means to help us to learn how to be faithful in life, the most powerful expression of God’s love for us and others and our day-to-day love for him, is the Mass.
+• The greatest example of persevering prayer, and the greatest means to help us to learn how to be faithful in life, the most powerful expression of God’s persistent love for us and others and our day-to-day love for him, is the Mass.
 In Eucharistic Prayer III, we say to the Lord that we offer this prayer “from the rising of the sun to its setting.”
 This is the prayer of the Church that never ceases.
 It is through the Mass that we are strengthened to pray like the importune widow.
 It’s through the Mass that we are strengthened from within to “do this” in memory of Christ and make his unflagging self-giving charity the standard of our life.
-Today we beg the Lord for the grace to help us to persevere in prayer, charity and life in such a way that when he comes he will find us — and all those we have helped come to live in Christ in our missionary endeavors — faithful and say, “Well done, good and faithful servants.
+It’s through Jesus’ presence within us that we become strong in faith in the midst of the trials, difficulties, temptations and sometimes even persecutions that arise.
+Today we beg the Lord for the grace to help us to persevere in prayer, charity and life in such a way that when he comes he will find us — and all those we have helped come to live in Christ in our missionary endeavors — truly faithful and will be able to say, “Well done, good and faithful servants.
 Enter into the joy of your Lord!”

 The readings for today’s Mass were: